 As the VCE is a two-year certificate, students should endeavour to map out a program of study for both Year 11 and Year 12.
-Students who do not think beyond Year 11 run the risk of overlooking subjects that may be required for entry into post-secondary courses.
+Students who do not think beyond Year 11 run the risk of overlooking subjects that may be required for entry into postsecondary courses.
 This is particularly so in subjects that are "cumulative", that is, the subject at Units 3 & 4 level requires completion of the equivalent Units 1 & 2 sequence as a requirement.
-For example, if a particular university course requires Units 3 & 4 Chemistry, Maths Methods or Physics for entry, the student must include not only Units 3 & 4 in his plan, but Units 1 & 2 in those studies as well.
+For example, if a particular university course requires Units 3 & 4 Chemistry, Maths Methods or Physics for entry, the student must include not only Units 3 & 4 in their plan, but Units 1 & 2 in those studies as well.

 Students and parents please note that Melbourne High School strives to offer as extensive a VCE program as possible to allow students a wide range of options.
 However, like all schools, there is a limit to the resources the School has available - both human resources (in the form of teaching staff) and physical resources (in terms of rooms), particularly specialist rooms such as laboratories.
 As a result, it is not always possible to run enough classes in certain subjects to match demand.
 In these cases, Student Learning Co-ordinators will use their discretion to identify affected students and then guide them through a subject reselection process.
+When selecting subjects, students should be entering them in "priority order".